jsim0809/wooster/README.md

 # Wooster

 Wooster is a music player project using the Spotify API.
+Requires Spotify Premium to use.
+(Sorry.)

 ## Primary design goals (see Projects section for more details)